stoyef/MA_thesis/README.md

       - Two dimensional step length and turning angle data $\to$ gamma and von Mises distribution
       - Other more sophisticated features
 - [ ] Apply different AR(p) HMM models and compare models graphically
+- [ ] Parametric Bootstrap for confidence intervals of the parameters?
+Would be extremely time consuming.
+Maybe only for one example?
+(Technique Re-fit Bootstrap samples that are generated from HMM with MLE parameters, do this a lot of times)
 - [ ] Model selection: Decide on meaningful criteria/methods